peiwren/TrainScheduler/README.md

 ### `The main technologies used`

-HTML, CSS, JS, Firebase Database
+HTML, CSS, JS, Firebase Database, SVG